-We understand that sales and use tax may not be your biggest priority, but if not managed correctly, it can cause major headaches.
-Understanding the various aspects of your sales tax process is critical to minimize your risk and to keep your business on solid ground as it relates to sales tax.
+Understanding the various aspects of your sales tax process is critical to keep your business on solid ground as it relates to sales tax and minimize your risk.

 If your company is like many businesses these days, you may be tempted to go the “easy route” when determining how best to manage your sales tax requirements.
 The “easy route” is buying software that claims to automate the entire process including the sales tax calculations and the compliance aspect of preparing and filing sales tax returns.

-If you go down this path, you’ll soon find that you still have to do most of the heavy lifting.
+If you go down this path, you’ll soon find that you still must do most of the heavy lifting.
 You’ll be responsible for configuring the software and telling the software company how to manage the sales tax process.
 But that’s not what you signed up for.

 Calculating your Tax